Newsletter

 Wineries Not For Sale

-The uptick in grape prices, increase in wine sales and bulk wine sales have taken the pressure off vineyard owners and generational winery owners that were struggling through the midst of the great recession.
-On the real estate front there’s been a very real lack of quality inventory, especially smaller boutique winery properties and high end vineyards / estates.
+The uptick in grape prices, increase in wine sales and bulk wine sales have taken the pressure off vineyard owners.
+This has also helped generational winery owners that were struggling through the midst of the great recession.
+On the real estate front there’s been a very real lack of quality inventory.
+This is true especially for smaller boutique winery properties and high end vineyards / estates.
 This is not a new story but worth repeating because larger wineries are still looking for expansion through mergers and acquisitions whether through a strategic purchase of a smaller brand / winery facility or an opportunistic synergy with a more developed and dynamic network of vineyards and distribution.
 It is safe to say many of these transactions are held close to the vest to insure confidence and maintain a bit of mystique.
 Ahh the romance… never, kiss and tell.

 Quick Facts